+607-5610384/5610361 (Postgraduate Office) pgfs@utm.my

 Bachelor of Science (Chemistry, Industrial Chemistry, Forensic Science, Applied Science, Health Science or related courses) or equivalent and recognized with CPA ≥ 2.7 and work experience for at least ONE year in related field OR

-Bachelor of Science (Chemistry, Industrial Chemistry, Forensic Science, Applied Science, Health Science or related courses) or equivalent and recognized with CPA ≥ 2.5 and work experience for at least TWO years in related field
+Bachelor of Science (Chemistry, Industrial Chemistry, Forensic Science, Applied Science, Health Science or related courses) or equivalent and recognized with CPA ≥ 2.5 and work experience for at least TWO years in related field.

-English Language Requirement (for international students):
+English Language Requirements (for international students):

 All international students who apply for UTM must have a valid TOEFL for the last two years or IELTS certificate.
 Students with a TOEFL score of 550 (or 79 IBT) or IELTS Band 6 will be enrolled in the faculty program without undergoing UTM English Courses.

-Program Education Objectives (PEO)
+Programme Educational Objectives (PEO)

 To produce forensic science professionals that are: